kyleburton/sandbox/writing/bash/202410270-idioms-and-practices.md

 ## use a `main`

-While I will "graduate" to a bonafide programming language, I still follow the same convention in my shell scripts by using functions and explicitly a main:
+While I will "upgrade" my scripts to a more capable programming language when I feel the time is right, I follow the same convention in my shell scripts by using functions and explicitly a main:

 ```bash
 #!/bin/bash